ansys/pyedb/doc/source/getting_started/backend_compatibility_migration.rst

    from pyedb import Edb

+   # Explicit backend selection
    edb = Edb(edbpath="myedb.aedb", version="2026.1", grpc=False)

 The ``grpc`` flag allows advanced users to explicitly choose the backend when needed.
+When it is omitted, the automatic rule above applies.

 Current direction
 -----------------